 3.1 Interpolating between probability densities

 There are many ways to construct the sequence Equation 21; i.e., to interpolate between two probability distributions \(\priorDens\) and \(\postDens\).
-We will start by considering the following basic tempering schedule.
-We start with a generic result for two arbitrary densities, and then specialize to our particular setting.
+We consider the following basic tempering schedule, starting with a generic result for two arbitrary densities, and then specializing to our particular setting.

 Let \(\priorDens(\u)\) and \(\postDens(\u) = \frac{1}{\normCst}\tilde{\dens}(\u)\) be two probability densities on \(\parSpace\).
 For a positive integer \(K\), define the sequence of densities \(\dens_0, \dens_1, \dots, \dens_K\) recursively by